* This is the Consumer Version. *

-Because T cells malfunction, the body is less able to fight fungal infections, including infection with Candida (candidiasis—see Candidiasis), a yeast.
+Because T cells malfunction, the body is less able to fight fungal infections, including infection with Candida ( candidiasis), a yeast.
 If other parts of the immune system (such as antibodies) are functioning, the body may still be able to fight against other infections.
 However, in some people with this disorder, antibodies also malfunction, making these people susceptible to other infections.

-Chronic mucocutaneous candidiasis is due to a mutation in one of two specific genes.
+Chronic mucocutaneous candidiasis is due to a mutation in specific genes.
 Depending on which gene has the mutation, one or two mutations (one from each parent) may be needed to cause the disorder.

 Usually, this disorder is chronic, but it does not affect life span.

 Doctors suspect Candida infection when people frequently have mouth, scalp, skin, and nail infections with the characteristic skin changes.
 Examining a sample from the infected area under a microscope and identifying the yeast can confirm that a Candida infection is the cause.

 Because people without an immunodeficiency disorder occasionally develop Candida infection, doctors then check for common risk factors for Candida infection, such as diabetes or recent use of antibiotics.
 If people with frequent Candida infections have no risk factors for Candida infections, the diagnosis is likely to be chronic mucocutaneous candidiasis.

 Blood tests to check for a specific genetic mutation can confirm the diagnosis.